Condition Analysis

 Contributing Factors

-The below-road-level position means surface water and road runoff can flow down onto the crag, adding moisture beyond direct rainfall.
+The below-road-level setting means surface water from the road and surrounding land drains onto the rock face, adding moisture beyond direct rainfall.

 Recommendations